FlorLutz/first-repo/README.md

 # first-repo
+Today we are learning GitHub and Markdown.

-This is an example of a git repository.
+## This is a subtitle.

+### Less important title